-Only providers who have undergone intensive training are certified to offer KYBELLA, which has been clinically shown to significantly reduce the neck fat that results in a double chin.1 Dr. Edward J. Gross customizes treatments after assessing your skin's laxity and the amount of fat present, in addition to listening to your cosmetic goals.
+Only providers who have undergone intensive training are certified to offer KYBELLA, which has been clinically shown to significantly reduce the neck fat that results in a double chin.1 Dr. Edward J. Gross or his certified physician assistant Eileen will customize treatments after assessing your skin's laxity and the amount of fat present, in addition to listening to your cosmetic goals.

-Dr. Gross is a double board-certified facial plastic surgeon with the expertise you should expect when undergoing aesthetic treatments.
+Dr. Gross and Eileen have the expertise you should expect when undergoing aesthetic treatments.
 Although KYBELLA is a non-surgical procedure, it requires specific training in addition to knowledge of facial and neck anatomy.
 For example, KYBELLA may not be the appropriate approach for a patient with sagging skin because it isn't a skin tightening treatment.

-Based on the treatment plan he creates for you, Dr. Gross begins the KYBELLA procedure by marking a detailed grid showing specific injection locations that he will use.
+Based on the treatment plan created for you, Dr. Gross or Eileen begins the KYBELLA procedure by marking a detailed grid showing specific locations for the injections.
 KYBELLA is made using a synthetic form of a chemical called deoxycholic acid, which is produced naturally by the body to break down and eliminate dietary fat.
 When injected just below the skin's surface in the neck, it gradually destroys fat cells.
 As the fat cells die, they are removed from the body through its normal metabolic process.

 Each treatment session involves multiple injections.
 We can use a local anesthetic to enhance your comfort.
 Most patients begin seeing results after 2 treatments spaced about a month apart, although it may take 3 or 4 sessions to get optimal results.
 A treatment session takes about a half-hour.